sammcj/smcleod/_posts/2019-08-06-new-opportunities.md

 Cloud, for me at least - means outsourced Infrastructure and Service / Service Endpoints.

-I've spent many years building private clouds, (mostly based on Xen Cloud Platform, XenServer Cloud, XCP-ng and KVM systems) and building out reliable, scalable and highly redundant services that are presented and endpoints to developers, testers or businesses directly - essentially I've been 'building private Clouds' more than I have been using 'off-the-shelf' solutions like AWS or GCP.
+I've spent many years building private clouds, (mostly based on Xen Cloud Platform, XenServer Cloud, XCP-ng and KVM systems) and building out reliable, cloud-native, scalable and highly redundant services that are presented and endpoints to developers, testers or businesses directly - essentially I've been 'building private Clouds' more than I have been using 'off-the-shelf' solutions like AWS or GCP.

 However, I have dipped my toes in each and completed some AWS training, at the end of the day I found that it's just a change of tooling and for me -